-Augustana College will sponsor its 25th annual Hispanic Film Festival on four consecutive Wednesdays, Oct.
+Augustana College will sponsor its 25th annual Hispanic Film Festival on Wednesdays, Oct.
 30-Dec.
 4.

 The films, part of the college’s International Film Series, are free and open to the public.

 All films will be shown at 7 p.m. in Hanson Hall of Science, Room 102.
 (The festival will not show a film Thanksgiving week.)

 Oct.
 30: Los pájaros del verano (Birds of Passage)